Writing An Excellent Email Subject Line

 Make the point of opening the email crystal clear for the subscriber.
 And make sure the email is worth opening.
 Once subscribers know the value you provide, the subject line becomes less crucial.

 The other important factor is originality.
 Plenty of websites offer tried-and-tested formulas for ‘click worthy’ subject lines.
 They’ll be regarded as the best email subject lines… for a while.
 Until subscribers see similar subject lines from several brands.

 These formula subject lines aren’t in your voice.
 Which undermines your brand-building efforts.
 Being original is more likely to stand out (see the Ryanair example).
 That’s vital for building relationships with your customers.

 Draft several versions of your shortlist of the best email subject lines before you decide on the best one.
 At least ten email subject lines is a good start.

 If it’s under 50 characters, you’re laughing.
 Remember the width of the mobile screen and keep it succinct.
 Try adding a call to action if you have space.
 CoSchedule’s Email Subject Line Tester is a fun tool to try while you’re learning the ropes.

 Experiment with literary techniques like alliteration.
 But don’t use caps lock all the time.
 It looks like you’re shouting and no one wants to look like a used car salesman.
 Also beware as some SPAM filters love to block CAPS and !$%?, they are looking for normal language.

 Choose the right tone for your audience.
 You know what they need to hear so say it in a way that suits them.

 Play with email subject lines and keep an eye on your open rate.
 When they rise, you know you’re finding your formula to creating the best email subject lines for your audience.

 Once you nail the your best email subject lines, you’ll want to get the rest of your email marketing up to scratch.
-If you want a partner that’ll help you every step of the way, get in touch.
-We’ve got GDPR compliance baked in.
+If you want a partner that’ll help you every step of the way, get in touch or book some time with us on the calendar below.

 We’re standing by!